AlexGaiser/publish-to-npm/README.md

 ## Description

 This is a step-by-step guide for how to publish your first package to NPM.
-And the end of this tutorial you will be able to publish an npm package that will:
+By the end of this tutorial you will be able to publish an npm package that will:

 1. Run in Typescript with all your type information intact
 2. Run in Javascript with type information available for reference